-It is often pointed out that the only way to address the issue of negative impacts that may result from AI system development and operation is to learn from past incidents.
+It is often pointed out that an effective way to address the issue of negative impacts that may result from AI system development and operation is in most cases to learn from past incidents.
 Because AI systems are built inductively based on data sets and many of their negative impacts are unintentional, it is useful to understand past incidents in order to reduce the negative impacts.
 While cases of these incidents are typically sourced from public information such as news reports, research papers, etc., it can be quite difficult to access the information that we need.